Thomas-A-Reinert/WebDev-Icons/README.md

 * all Icons are prefixed with *`webdev-`*.
 * Look up the Icon names in `/src/PNG` to see the Icons and find out their respective names.
 * Example: You need to embed a "Jira" Icon.
 Check the above mentioned directory and you´ll find a file named `jira.png`.
-So the complete name for the icon class would be `webdev-*jira*`
+So the complete name for the icon class would be `webdev-jira*`

 ### Using the Icon Font
 * Upload *webdev-icons.css* (/dist/webdev-icons.css) and *fonts* Folder (/dist/fonts) to your Site.